 * One of the iconic sets examples of evolutionary science is Darwin's finches -- the finches of the Galapagos Islands that, though obviously all of a common stock, have variations in bill structure fitting their particular lifestyles.
 As discussed by an article from SCIENCEMAG.org ("Darwin's Finches Have Nothing On These Chameleons" by Joshua Rapp Learn, 31 March 2017), the revealing variation of Darwin's finches are matched by that of the Bradypodion genus of dwarf chameleons of South Africa.

 These lizards are also of a common stock, but have a diversity of head forms -- some wide, some tall, and some covered with scaly head or chin frills.
 Researchers investigated the diets of 14 of the 17 known dwarf chameleon species, to find the size and shape of a chameleon's head matched its preferred diet:

 The chameleons living in South Africa's Fynbos plains are also smaller than their forest-dwelling cousins, possibly due to living in an environment where there's less food available.
 The comparatively colorful forest variants are likely the ancestral root of the species, which diversified as Africa's southern forests shrank.

-* An article from AAAS SCIENCE NOW Online ("Radar Spots Trillions Of Unseen Insects Migrating Above Us" by by Elizabeth Pennisi, 22 December 2016), radar observations have now provided insights into the behavior and staggering biomass of the Earth's insects.
+* Another article from SCIENCEMAG.org ("Radar Spots Trillions Of Unseen Insects Migrating Above Us" by by Elizabeth Pennisi, 22 December 2016), radar observations have now provided insights into the behavior and staggering biomass of the Earth's insects.